diegocuevasfdez/grassbox/README.md

 `UnstructuredConstellations/` - testscripts for SER evaluation of unstructured Grassmannian constellations

-`UnstructuredConstellations/BestPackings` - numerically optimized Grassmannian packings with the minimum chordal distance achieved by method in [1]
+`UnstructuredConstellations/BestPackings` - Grassmannian packings with the minimum chordal distance achieved by method in [1]

 `UnstructuredConstellations/figures` - figures obtained with testscripts for unstructured constellations